jacmoli/C81_CannedFood/README.md

 ### Warnings, compatibility etc.

 - Mod should be compatible with other mods, even those with similar functions.
+- Mod can be safely added mid-game.
 - Mod probably can **not** be removed from a savegame.
-Maybe it can if all cans, canned food and canning bills are removed, but it will require testing.
+Maybe it can if all empty cans, canned food and canning bills (production and cooking) are removed, but it will require testing.
 I'll let you know ASAP.
-- Human and inscet meats are disabled from the meat canning recipes, as a mixed meat can would either lose the cannibalistic debuff or it would apply the debuff to all meat int he can (increasing food availability for cannibals).
+- Human and insect meats are disabled from the meat canning recipes, as a mixed meat can would either lose the cannibalistic debuff or it would apply the debuff to all meat in the can (increasing food availability for cannibals).
-- If any mod introduces food which is **more** nutrient than vanilla meat or vegetables, it is advisable to disallow these foods form ingredients, or their extra nutrition will be lost (5 items will always be required).
+- If any mod introduces food which is **more** nutritious than vanilla meat or vegetables, it is advisable to disallow these foods from ingredients, or their extra nutrition will be lost (5 items will always be required).
-- If any mod introduces food which is **less** nutrient than vanilla meat or vegetables, it is advisable to disallow these foods form ingredients, as the canning process would create nutrition from scratch (see "cheating").
+- If any mod introduces food which is **less** nutritious than vanilla meat or vegetables, it is advisable to disallow these foods from ingredients, as the canning process would create nutrition from scratch (see "cheating").

 ### Future developments (fellow modders help is welcome)